zhangjianlin77/OkHttpDownloadManager/README.md

 # OkHttpDownloadManager
+##introduce
-* simple file download manager
+* a simple file download manager developed by okhttp
+* support breakpoint download

 ##usage
-first,initial download manager at Appliction or use this.getApplicationContext in Activity.
+firstly,initial download manager use this.getApplicationContext() in Activity class.

     DownloadManager.getInstance(this.getApplicationContext(), handler);
 or in Application class.

     DownloadManager.getInstance(this, handler);
+handler is create at UI thread , and you can update UI by this paramter.

+After initialize , use getInstance() in anywhere you will get instance.

+    DownloadManager manager = DownloadManager.getInstance();

+if you need show download tasks infomation,you can get downloading tasks by

+    downloadManager.getTaskList();

+return value is a list consist by class TranferTask , can use as paramter to ListView/RecyclerView's Adapater.